srImathE satakOpAya nama:

-- em pOl sudar koL irAp pagal thunjAyAl thaN vAdAy – Cool like one who is discharged off fever; sudar koL irAp pagal – night which consumed sun and day which has the sun – irrespective of the time, you are not sleeping, Oh Northwind!
+- em pOl sudar koL irAp pagal thunjAyAl thaN vAdAy – Cool like the one who cured of fever; sudar koL irAp pagal – night which consumed sun and day which has the sun – irrespective of the time, you are not sleeping, Oh northerly wind!

-- adal koL … – adal means pride. one who consumes the pride of the enemy or one who is prideful.
-You are captivated by the one who became asathya prathigyan (krishNa who did not keep up his promise) for his devotee (arjuna who was severely assaulted by bhIshma) instead of srI rAma who said in srI rAmAyaNam sundhara kANdam 29.10 “…Ethath vratham mama” (this is my vow to protect those who surrender unto me).
-In the mahAbhAratham battle, when arjuna retracted after being assaulted by bhIshma, krishNa ignoring his own vow of not taking up arms, brought forward his sudharsana chakram and chased bhIshma.
-Quoting mahAbhAratham bhIshma parvam 59.98 – When krishNa approached bhIshma, instead of running for his life, bhIshma stopped and said “Ehi Ehi” (come! come!), “come and see our mother/father walking beautifully towards me”.
-He says “pullAmbhuja pathra nEthra” – what is the loss of him ignoring his own vow – we can still enjoy his beautiful reddish eyes brimming with anger! “prahasya mAm pAdhaya” (you knock me down).
-Even after you declaring that you won’t take up arms and even if I had weapons in my hand, I will be defeated by your supremacy.
-You kindly order me to drop my weapons and cut my head. “lOkanAtha” (master of the universe) – I am not being defeated by you or your valour, but for your lordship.
+- adal koL … – adal means pride – one who consumes the pride of the enemy or one who is prideful.
+You are captivated by the one who became asathya prathigyan (krishNa who did not keep up his promise) for his devotee (arjuna who was severely assaulted by bhIshma) unlike srI rAma who said in srI rAmAyaNam sundhara kANdam 29.10 “…Ethath vratham mama” (this is my vow to protect those who surrender unto me).
+In the mahAbhAratham battle, when arjuna retracted after being assaulted by bhIshma, krishNa ignoring his own vow of not taking up arms, brought forward his sudharSana chakram and chased bhIshma.
+Quoting mahAbhAratham bhIshma parvam 59.98 – when krishNa approached bhIshma, instead of running for his life, bhIshma stopped and said “Ehi Ehi” (come! come!), “come and see our mother/father walking beautifully towards me”.
+He says “pullAmbhuja pathra nEthra” – what is the loss for him ignoring his own vow – we can still enjoy his beautiful reddish eyes brimming with anger! “prahasya mAm pAdhaya” (you knock me down).
+Even after your declaring that you won’t take up arms and even if I had weapons in my hand, I will be defeated by your supremacy.
+You kindly order me to drop my weapons and cut my head. “lOkanAtha” (master of the universe) – I am not being defeated by you or your valour, but by your lordship.

-- udalam nOyuRRAyO – You who is helping everyone without expecting anything in return, are having pain your body. parAnkusa nAyaki (nammAzhwAr) is not realizing that movement of wind is a natural phenomenon and considering it as an outcome of suffering in separation from emperumAn.
+- udalam nOyuRRAyO – You who are helping everyone without expecting anything in return, are having pain in your body. parAnkusa nAyaki (nammAzhwAr) is not realizing that movement of wind is a natural phenomenon but considers it as an outcome of its suffering in separation from emperumAn.

 - Uzhi thORUzhiyE – She is saying “you are suffering kalpa after kalpa continuously” [kalpa is a day of brahmA where 1000 four-yuga cycles occur].
-It is also explained as suffering which leads to finishing the body itself.
+It is also explained as suffering which leads to perishing of the body.